-Surface currents, although weaker than surface winds, modify surface stress directly by altering wind speed (Bye 1986).
-In turn, by modulating the stress, the CFB exerts a "bottom-up" effect on the wind, where a positive current anomaly causes a positive wind anomaly via a negative stress anomaly (Renault et al. 2016a; 2019a).
+Although weaker than surface winds, surface currents modify surface stress directly by altering wind speed (Bye 1986).
+By modulating the stress, the CFB exerts a "bottom-up" effect on the wind, where a positive current anomaly causes a positive wind anomaly via a negative stress anomaly (Renault et al. 2016a; 2019a).
 The CFB effect has initially focused on impact on wind stress.
 Using satellite and in situ data, Kelly et al. (2001) showed that CFB reduces the median wind stress from 20% to 50% near the equator, and Chelton et al. (2004) observed a clear imprint of the Gulf Stream flow on the surface stress and the curl.